seinecle/codapps/docs/generated-html/subdir/adding-pictures_temp_html.md

 //ST: !
 == 1.
 Importing a picture into the app
+//ST: 1.
+Importing a picture into the app

 Before a picture can be shown on the screen of your app, you must add the picture to the files of your app.